Hst0411/NYCU_Parellel_Programming_2024/Final Project/README.md

 The files `fptree.hpp` and `fptree.cpp` contain the data structures and the algorithm, and `main.cpp` contains a few tests.

+The file `MPI_tree.cpp` contains the FP-tree parallelized using the MPI method.

 Compile the code using the appropriate options for C++11 (e.g. `-std=c++11` using g++).